 Prep the front seats with some interior cleaner or even just warm water with fabric detergent.
 The agitate the area with a soft bristled brush.

-Next, stop applying steam and let the extractor do the work.
+Next, stop applying water and let the extractor do the work.
 Suck out any traces of moisture on the seats using the same top-down or left-right motion.

-If there are hard-to-remove stains, apply more hot water on the soiled area and dry using the vacuum nozzle.
+If there are hard-to-remove stains, apply more hot water and agitate the soiled area and then dry using the vacuum nozzle.

 Extractors can be overkill for most cloth-based car seats.
 Only used if well soiled and apply common sense in terms of how much water to use.
 Ideally, less is more as if they get soaked it can take ages to dry and cause dampness.

 Cleaning Seats With A Steam Cleaner